Do you have a few students that are on your last nerve? Are you feeling like nothing you do is working to keep your class on task?

 Answer these questions as fully as you can.

-- How do you want your students to treat you and other teachers they interact with?
+How do you want your students to treat you and other adults they interact with?

-- How do you want students to move around your room?
+How do you want students to move around your room at various times of day?

 Get a good picture in your head of how you want your classroom to run.
 Then, you can decide on steps you need to take to reach that ideal classroom culture.
 Grab the planning form here.